nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

   * Adjusted and ensure proper formatting of guide.

-## Contributions to team-based tasks
+## Contributions to Team-based Tasks
 * Created priority and type tags in team repository.
 * Managed Milestones for 1.2, 1.3, 1.4.
 * Bug Fixes: